Goals, Requirements, and Obstacles¶

 Adding, updating, and deleting an obstacle¶

 - Click on the Requirements/Obstacle menu to open the Obstacles table box, and click on the Add button to open the Obstacle dform.

-- Enter the name of the obstacle, and click on the Add button in the environment table, and select an environment to situate the obstacle in.
+- Enter the name of the obstacle, and click on the Add button in the environment card, and select an environment to situate the obstacle in.
 This will add the new environment to the environment list.

 - In the Definition page, enter the obstacle definition, and select the obstacle category.
 Possible obstacle categories are: Confidentiality Threat, Integrity Threat, Availability Threat, Accountability Threat, Vulnerability, Duration, Frequency, Demands, and Goal Support.